The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Your email marketing tools may offer additional personalization and segmentation features, so you can easily:

-• Mention each recipient by name
+• Refer to each recipient by name

 • Reference past gift amounts